lanranranM/fetc_receipt-processor/README.md

 ## Testing
 For simplicity, I use ```curl``` command line tool to test the API.
-Keep the container with webserver runing, and in a new terminal session:
+Keep the container with webserver running, and in a new terminal session:
 - Test Post

 Valid case: